BaoyiCui/skrl/docs/source/api/utils/postprocessing.rst

 Requirements
 ^^^^^^^^^^^^

-This utility requires the `TensorFlow <https://www.tensorflow.org/>`_ package to be installed to load and parse TensorBoard files:
+This utility requires the `TensorFlow <https://www.tensorflow.org/>`_ package to be installed to load and parse Tensorboard files:

 .. code-block:: bash